ssc-sp/datahub-docs/UserGuide/Databricks/Databricks.md

 onProfileInclude: ssc
 ---

-## Cloud analytics with Python, R and Databricks
+## Databricks for Cloud analytics with Python, R

 All participants of PoC Use Case 2 (analytics) can request a databricks instance in their workspace.